mstejas610/MAREDDY-SAI-TEJAS/CYS/SEM-6/CYS311/Lab/tools.md

 - **FTK Imager** – A forensic tool for creating, analyzing, and verifying disk images.
 - **IMG Dump & Mounting Tools** – Used for handling raw image files, mounting them, and modifying partitions.

+4. PDF 4: Cyber Forensics Lab 04
+Passware Kit – Used for cracking passwords of various files and applications.
+Advanced Archive Password Recovery – Recovers lost passwords for compressed archive files (ZIP, RAR, etc.).
+Advanced PDF Password Recovery – Recovers or removes passwords from PDF documents.
+StegSpy – Detects hidden messages in images using steganography techniques.
+Image Steganography Tool – Decodes hidden messages from image files.
+OpenStego – Extracts embedded data from steganographic images.
+DeepSound – A tool for extracting hidden data from audio files.
+These tools focus on password recovery and steganography detection, adding capabilities for analyzing encrypted or hidden data.
+Let me know if you need more details!

 These tools are widely used in cyber forensics to investigate data recovery, digital evidence, and file system integrity.
 Let me know if you need details about any specific tool!